Xunnamius/project-utils/packages/plugin-lint/README.md

     Options:
       --help      Show help                                                [boolean]
       --version   Show version number                                      [boolean]
-      --silent    Nothing will be printed to stdout or stderr              [boolean] --rootDir   The project root directory containing ESLint and TypeScript configuration files, and that relative paths and globs are resolved against.                [string] [default: process.cwd()]
+      --silent    Nothing will be printed to stdout or stderr [boolean] [default: false]
+      --rootDir   The project root directory containing ESLint and TypeScript configuration files, and that relative paths and globs are resolved against.                [string] [default: process.cwd()]